-This section provides brief information about the Bank and summarises the information of this document
+This section provides brief information about the Bank and summarises the information of this document.

-Union Bank UK is a subsidiary of Union Bank, a public-sector bank based in India with a majority stake owned by the Indian government.
-We are authorised by the PRA and regulated by the FCA and the PRA.
+Union Bank of India (UK) Ltd (hereinafter called "Bank") is a subsidiary of Union Bank of India, a public-sector bank based in India with a majority stake owned by the Government of India.
+The bank is authorised by the PRA and regulated by the FCA and the PRA.
 The Bank received authorisation as a UK bank from the PRA on 6 September 2013, and started raising deposits from 10 July 2014.

-Our focus is to achieve sustainable growth with a strong and robust corporate governance and control environment.
-We offer traditional simple products covering retail, SME, corporate and commercial banking, trade finance and treasury services.
+The bank focuses to achieve sustainable growth with a strong and robust corporate governance and control environment.
+The bank offers traditional simple products covering retail, SME, corporate and commercial banking, trade finance.

-The principal currency (functional currency) of the Bank is US Dollars (USD) as it represents the currency of the primary economic environment in which the Bank operates.
-The overall balance sheet size of the Bank as at 31 March 2017 was USD 338 MM.
+The principal currency (functional currency) of the Bank is US Dollars (USD).
+The overall balance sheet size of the Bank as at 31 March 2018 was USD 439 MM.

 These disclosures have been prepared with due consideration to comprehensiveness and proportionality.
-It is further noted that there has been no significant change in our business model since the last Pillar - III Disclosure publications.
+It is further noted that there has been no significant change in the Bank's business model since the last Pillar - III Disclosure publications.

-In 2016-17, our strategy and business model continued to generate value for our customers and shareholders.
-In this context, we have ended the year with sound financial results, having generated sustainable and predictable returns and fulfilled our financial and commercial commitments.
+In 2017-18, the Bank's strategy and business model continued to generate value for its customers and shareholders.
+In this context, the Bank has completed the year with sound financial results, having generated sustainable and predictable returns and fulfilled its financial and commercial commitments.